-(3) Includes bank overdraft, current portion of decommissioning and other provisions, current portion of risk management liabilities, current portion of contract liabilities, income taxes payable, dividends payable and current portion of long-term debt and lease liabilities.
+(3) Includes bank overdraft, current portion of decommissioning and other provisions, current portion of contract liabilities, income taxes payable and dividends payable.

-(4) Includes credit facilities, long-term debt and lease liabilities, long-term decommissioning and other provisions, deferred income tax liabilities, long-term portion of risk management liabilities, contract liabilities and defined benefit obligation and other long-term liabilities.
+(4) Includes long-term decommissioning and other provisions, deferred income tax liabilities, contract liabilities and defined benefit obligation and other long-term liabilities.
 Significant changes in TransAlta's condensed consolidated statements of financial position were as follows: